 The main reason for practice is not to remember how to play a specific note, but instead to develop good technique and comfortable motor coordination.
 This means that practicing should be done frequently.
-I instruct your little musicians that 4 - 5 times a week for 10-15 minutesfor beginning students and 15-20 minutes for 2nd year and up is their goal.
+I instruct your young musicians that 4 - 5 times a week for 10-15 minutes for beginning students and 15-20 minutes for 2nd year and up is their goal.
 If it is spaced out every other night, this is perfect!
 Consistently practicing keeps the hands, fingers, and mind in great musical shape!
 Even though students sit/stand in one spot to play, the hand and facial muscles need to be in shape just like an athletes body.
 Remember, endurance and coordination take time to build up!
+Repetition, repetition, repetition!

 Practicing can be done without instruments.
 If a particular passage is hard or confusing, whether it's the rhythm or notes, clapping the rhythm and saying the note name is a great technique to use.
 It reinforces the rhythm without the coordination problem of the fingers.
 Plain and simple, there is less going on between their reading, moving fingers, and breathing .